Unlocking the engineering power of marine simulation and testing for cutting-edge ship design

 CFD simulation and the marine industry

 When searching for the right computational fluid dynamics (CFD) software, CETENA decided to use Simcenter™ STAR-CCM+™ software for its projects.
 Dr. Davide Grassi, senior naval architect at CETENA couldn’t agree more.
-Simcenter software is part of the Siemens Xcelerator portfolio, the comprehensive and integrated portfolio of software, hardware and services.
+Simcenter software is part of the Siemens Xcelerator business platform of software, hardware and services.

 We use Simcenter STAR-CCM+ as our starting point when we have a new project because we need to leverage the technical support that the software offers,” says Grassi.
 “This was certainly the case with our ship launch project.
 We also use our tools from an open-source environment but we use Simcenter STAR-CCM+ as our reference software for most hydrodynamic issues.”